 Domestic Partner Insurance or Domestic Partner Health Insurance is when an insurance contract extends the definition of spouse to recognize domestic partners.
 As a result, the health insurance benefits may be extended to the unmarried partner and their children.
 Couples of the same and opposite sex are able to share insurance under a domestic partner insurance coverage just as a married couple would.
 The biggest benefit being a reduced insurance rate and the ability to be eligible for the employee benefit package.

 Since there are no current federal guidelines that state what a domestic partnership is, that answer is up to each individual state.

-How to Qualify or Prove You're a Domestic Partner for Domestic Partner Health Insurance
+How to Prove You're a Domestic Partner for Domestic Partner Health Insurance

 You may have to sign a form available from your health insurance administrator or employee benefits plan administrator that includes several declarations, for example, stating:

 - the same regular and permanent residence for at least six months, to a year (depending on the insurance company) with the current intent to continue doing so indefinitely.

 - are known as being in a relationship in the public eye

 - neither person is married to someone other than the domestic partner and neither person is in a domestic partnership with another person